theguly/iris-doc-src/docs/operations/access_control/users.md

 ![Manage user](../../_static/access_control/add_user2.png)

-A new window appear with the possibility to select the groups the user should belong to.
+A new window appears with the possibility to select the groups the user should belong to.
 ![Manage user](../../_static/access_control/add_user3.png)

 After saving, the permissions of the user are updated.
 This can be verified in the `Permissions` tab.